Working around the focus-click problem in Selenium

 The workaround: click on non-active ancestors

 It turns out that sometimes Selenium loses browser focus and hence a click event just re-focusses the browser rather than clicking on the element one wanted to interact with, for instance a button.
-An interesting point here is that the element is still visible to Selenium (i.e. calls such as element.is_displayed() evaluate to true), which means that a simple check for visiblity isn’t sufficient to solve the issue.
+An interesting point here is that the element is still visible to Selenium (i.e. calls such as element.is_displayed() evaluate to true), which means that a simple check for visibility isn’t sufficient to solve the issue.

 The tips that lead me to the workaround were: